 - Pharmacy or Big Box Store

-Shipping your film to a mail-order photo lab to be processed and scanned is the most convenient solution if you're new to using film.
-A disadvantage to this is that it will become really expensive if you consistently use film, this might be a disadvantage since it can get expensive.
+Sending your film to a mail-order photo lab to be developed and scanned is the simplest choice if you are new to shooting film.
+If you consistently use film, this might be a disadvantage since it can get expensive.

 Bulk Loading Film

-Bear in mind that you are only going to be able to get rolls of black and white film.
-This is due to black & white film is much easier and less expensive to process yourself.
+Take into account that you’re going to be limited to 100’ rolls of black & white film.
+This is in part because black and white film is quite a bit easier and cheaper to develop at home.

 Home Developing and Scanning

 You have the ability to develop and digitize film yourself.
 In fact it’s a very good way to reduce costs so that you can use more film with your Canon EOS 850.

 Black and white film is by far the least complicated to develop.
-Chemical temperature and development times are both not as crucial to do correctly with black & white films as they are for transparency or color negative.
+Chemical temperature and development times are both not as necessary to get correct with black and white film as they are for color negative or slide film.